scikit-learn-contrib/scikit-learn-contrib/workflow.md

 4. [Transfer your project](https://help.github.com/articles/transferring-a-repository/) to the scikit-learn-contrib organization (transfer retains branches, stars, etc).
 5. Fork the project in your account (this way, the old project URL is still valid).

-# Guidelines
+# Project maintenance guidelines

-1. Project name on pypi is sklearn-contrib-project-name (e.g., sklearn-contrib-lightning)
+1. Project name on pypi is sklearn-contrib-project-name (e.g., sklearn-contrib-lightning).
+2. Upload documentation to your [gh-pages](https://help.github.com/articles/creating-project-pages-manually/) branch.
-2. When changing the signature of a public function or class, the old signature must be supported for two releases
+3. When changing the signature of a public function or class, the old signature must be supported for two releases.
-3. The options of all estimators must have sensitible default values.
+4. The options of all estimators must have sensitible default values.